Wireless Set Number 10: Microwave development

-PCM

-In 1937, English engineer Alec Reeves was working at the Paris laboratories of IT&T when he came up with the idea of pulse-code modulation (PCM).
-In this concept, the analogue waveform is reconstructed from a series of pulses whose width defines the amplitude at that instant.
-A series of such pulses are sent into a filter to recreate the original analogue signal.
-When the German forces invaded France in May 1940, Reeves returned to England, and the PCM concept was immediately picked up for a number of roles.
+PWM

-PCM was almost perfectly matched for transmission using a magnetron and the technique arrived in England just as the first production magnetrons were delivered.
+General Electric Company (GEC) delivered the first production magnetrons in 1940.
+PWM was almost perfectly matched for transmission using a magnetron.
 While the magnetron could not be smoothly modulated in amplitude or frequency, it could be turned on and off very rapidly; it is this quality that makes it useful for radar where short pulses are desirable.
-To carry communications, the original audio signal was sent into a PCM encoder whose pulsed output was then amplified and used as the power supply to the magnetron.
+To carry communications, the original audio signal was sent into a PWM encoder whose pulsed output was then amplified and used as the power supply to the magnetron.
 The result was a series of microwave pulses representing the audio signal.
 On reception, the chain of pulses is sent into a circuit that averages the total energy received, reproducing the audio for output.

 As the pulses were quite short compared to the 9 kHz sampling time, much of the signal was empty.
-This could be easily taken advantage of by using another PCM encoder and delaying its pulses slightly so that its signals were sent after the first.
+This could be easily taken advantage of by using another PWM encoder and delaying its pulses slightly so that its signals were sent after the first.
 This solved the problem of multiplexing multiple signals into a single connection.
 Previously, telephone systems accomplished this with frequency division multiplexing, shifting each of the channels by a different carrier frequency so they could all be broadcast at the same time in the same way that many radio stations can share the airwaves on different "channels".
 As the magnetron could not change its frequency, which is based on its physical construction, this technique would not work.
-With PCM, the signals were spread out in time instead of frequency, which was easily handled by the magnetrons.
+With PWM, the signals were spread out in time instead of frequency.
 This makes the Number 10 the world's first time-division multiplexing (TDM) system.

-The first conceptual design, introduced in 1941, was for a single channel half-duplex system, like a conventional radio set, where users at either end of a connection have to take turns speaking as they share a single channel.
+The first conceptual design, introduced in 1941, was for a single channel half-duplex system.
+This would operate like a conventional radio set, where users at either end of a connection have to take turns speaking as they share a single channel.
 As development continued, accurate filters able to cleanly separate two closely spaced microwave frequencies were developed.
 This led to a new version that used separate frequencies for the upstream and downstream directions, allowing full-duplex operation, albeit with the small downside that two magnetrons and antennas were required.
 This was not a difficult change; the recently introduced GL Mk.
-III radar also used separate dishes for transmission and reception and was easily adapted.
+III radar also used separate dishes for transmission and reception and was easily adapted to the new role.